fantasycalendar/FoundryVTT-Sequencer/README.md

 * ghost (ghost#2000 on discord) for his fixes to the audio sections
 * Kandashi (Kandashi#6698 on discord) for the inspiration and code of persistent effects
 * League of Extraordinary FoundryVTT Developers for their ongoing support and suggestions
+* Foundry VTT Core code for heaps of inspiration

 ### Oujia Board Scene
 - Code - Copyright © 2020 md-mention2reply